paweldudek/core-data-workshop-ios/README.md

 # Code Pot Core Data iOS Workshop

-Solutions and assignment are available on branches.
+Solutions and assignments are available on branches.

 # Slides